 Lakeside, Cove, and Pelican Campgrounds are available for reservations during the fall and winter months.
-The shower buildings are closed.
+The camper services buildings (flush toilets and showers) are closed.
 The vault toilets remain open.
 Three campgrounds are closed October 1st through March 31st: Sandpiper, Fox Hills and Northview.

 Water hydrants are operational at the dump station.

-Hunting is allowed in designated areas and with shotguns with birdshot or with archery.
+Hunting is allowed in designated areas with archery or shotguns with birdshot.

 - Ice skating: A great family outing and is easily accessed at the boat ramp.

 The park is home to an abundance of wildlife, even some rare species during the winter months.
-We are a winter home to some long-eared owls that spend their time in the shrub areas on the west side of the park.
-These are solitary creatures, so be quiet when looking for them.
-Deer, rabbit, squirrel, fox, coyote, waterfowl, raptors (including bald eagles) and shore birds can be found also.
+Jackson Lake is a winter home to long-eared owls that spend their time in the shrub areas on the west side of the park.
+They are solitary creatures, so be quiet when looking for them.
+Deer, rabbit, squirrel, fox, coyote, waterfowl, raptors (including Bald Eagles) and shore birds can also be found.